Newell Highway upgrade

 These factors constrain freight productivity by increasing travel times and the number of vehicle journeys required, as well as reducing freight reliability.

-The initiative seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.
+The proposal seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.

-The initiative will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.
+The proposal will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.

 Realignment of a 6.5 km section of the highway at Trewilga was completed in February 2018.